Skip to main content

 A: Our online LL.M. curriculum is aligned with the current legal education requirements for California Bar admission.
 Students may review the California Bar's legal education requirements for foreign educated applicants here.
 Our Online LL.M. consists of 30 credits (including Professional Responsibility and Bar-tested subjects).
 All courses in the online curriculum focus on domestic U.S. law.
 University of Dayton School of Law cannot guarantee bar eligibility.
 It is the responsibility of students to contact the state bar directly where they seek admission and evaluate their individual eligibility.

 A: It may be possible that certain other states could allow a graduate of our program to be admitted in their jurisdiction on a case-by-case basis depending upon such factors as how long the prospective applicant has practiced law in another state jurisdiction, or the nature of the applicant's first law degree.
-You may learn more about each state's policies by reviewing the National Conference of Bar Examiners Comprehensive Guide to Bar Admission Requirements found here.
+You may learn more about each state's policies by reviewing the National Conference of Bar Examiners Comprehensive Guide to Bar Admission Requirements.
+You may learn more about how internationally educated lawyers can qualify to take the bar exam and practice law in the United States.
 We strongly recommend any students seeking bar admission in a specific state to contact the state bar association directly and request additional guidance on eligibility criteria for graduates of non-A.B.A. approved law schools (including foreign law school graduates).
 University of Dayton School of Law cannot guarantee bar eligibility.

 A: University of Dayton School of Law is accredited by the American Bar Association (ABA).
 This online LL.M. degree, with accompanying U.S. Legal Practice Certificate, focuses on U.S. law and the U.S. legal system.
 Earning the degree will demonstrate your knowledge and understanding of U.S. law and the U.S. legal system.
 This knowledge will help you – whether in law practice in the U.S. or handling U.S. legal matters overseas.
 University of Dayton School of Law’s Career Services Office is available to work one-on-one with online LL.M. students and help them explore their career opportunities.
 As an Online LL.M. student, you will be joining the University of Dayton alumni network.
 Finally, this LL.M. degree may help you meet eligibility requirements for bar admission in certain states.